codepo8/developer-advocacy-handbook/about.md

 Management.
 Mainly because I found it time to let other people bring in their ideas and skills that speak to a newer audience.

-When I got approached to release a print version of this book, I took a look at it again and found it at times quaintly outdated, speaking about now defunct tools and products, but the general message and ideas still valid.
+When someone approached me about a print version of this book, I took a look at it again.
+I found it at times quaintly outdated, speaking about now defunct tools and products, but the general message and ideas still valid.
 Even more so, that in a world where you can drown in an avalanche of information about developer advocacy, I took a "zoom out" approach